kras99 - stock.adobe.com

 Kali documentation and community

 Join the official Kali forum to discuss issues, ask or answer questions, and learn more about the tools.
-The community also supports a Discord channel to chat with other Kali enthusiasts and developers.
+The community supports a Discord channel to chat with other Kali enthusiasts and developers.
 Kali also uses various social media channels -- among them Mastodon -- to communicate with users.

 Kali documentation, meanwhile, is available on the official site.
 It's well organized in searchable categories, covering everything from containers to general information on specific tools.

-Kali's help index
+Kali's help index.

 For example, you might want to learn how to use Flatpak or snapd to manage software packages.

-Screenshot of Kali Linux's tools documentation online
+Screenshot of Kali's tools documentation.

-Kali's tools documentation
+Kali's tools documentation.

-Screenshot of Kali Linux's comprehensive tools page
+Screenshot of tools page on Linux.

-A portion of the tools page on Linux
+A portion of the tools page on Linux.

 For example, Kali's Nmap entry has information about the network reconnaissance and security auditing tool.